SCUM Manifesto: Women and shooting

-Laura Winkiel argues that Solanas' shooting of Andy Warhol and Mario Amaya was directly tied to the Manifesto.
+Laura Winkiel argues that Solanas's shooting of Andy Warhol and Mario Amaya was directly tied to the Manifesto.
 (Note: See also (Hoberman 2003): "Valerie Solanas really was a nobody until she shot Andy Warhol.
 But once The SCUM Manifesto was underlined in blood, Solanas hardly had to wait for admirers....
 Solanas was claimed as an 'important spokeswoman' by the radical wing of NOW ....")
 (Note: See also (Siegel 2007): "Valerie Solanas, author of the man-hating tract known as the S.C.U.M.
 (Society for Cutting Up Men) Manifesto, shot Andy Warhol.... [¶] To women of the Baby Boomer generation, th[is and other] ... opening salvos of a revolution are moments of canonical—and personal—feminist history." & (Siegel 2007): "Solanas's supporters argued that the shooting of a prominent male avant-garde figure was a bold political statement offered in the name of women's liberation".)
 After shooting Warhol, Solanas told a reporter, "Read my manifesto and it will tell you what I am."
 Heller, however, states that Solanas "intended no connection between the manifesto and the shooting".
 Harding suggests that "there is no clear indication in Solanas' ambiguous statement to reporters that the contents of the manifesto would explain the specifics of her actions, at least not in the sense of providing a script for them."
 Harding views the SCUM Manifesto as an "extension, not the source, of performative acts, even a violent one act like the shooting of Warhol."

-Winkiel argues that revolutionary Roxanne Dunbar moved to the U.S. "convinced that a women's revolution had begun", forming Cell 16 with a program based on the Manifesto.
+Winkiel argues that the revolutionary Roxanne Dunbar moved to the U.S. "convinced that a women's revolution had begun", forming Cell 16 with a program based on the Manifesto.
 According to Winkiel, although Solanas was "outraged" at the women's movement's "appropriat[ion]" of the Manifesto, "the shooting [of Warhol] represented the feminist movement's righteous rage against patriarchy".

 Dunbar and Ti-Grace Atkinson considered the Manifesto as having initiated a "revolutionary movement".
 Atkinson (according to Rich) called Solanas the "'first outstanding champion of women's rights'" and probably (according to Greer) having been "radicalized" by the language of the Manifesto to leave the National Organization for Women (NOW), and (according to Winkiel) women organized in support of Solanas.

 Solanas was viewed as too mentally ill and too bound up with Warhol, according to Greer, "for her message to come across unperverted."
 According to Prof. Davis, the Manifesto was a "forerunner" as a "call to arms among pragmatic American feminists" and was "enjoy[ing] ... wide contemporary appeal".
 According to Winkiel, the Manifesto "was ... influential in the spread of 'womansculture' and lesbian separatism" and is also "credited with beginning the antipornography movement."
 (Note: Anti-pornography movement, a movement opposed to pornography on feminist and other grounds) Friedan opposed the Manifesto as bad for the feminist movement and NOW.